DrK-Lo/OceanClimateNovelty/README.md

       * surface data <=20 m water depth
       * The data are from averaged model projection on decadal scales (e.g. The 1810, 1820, are all averaged over 10-years of model run already.)
       * 1800-1830, 1970-2000, 2070-2100

 * /src/
   * R markdown and other scripts for analyzing data

 * /figures/
   * output figures for publication

+## Log:

+### Oct 26, 2018

+KEL organized github repo; started playing around with Colin's code

+AJL will work on R code for visualization on map